 The condition is most important because it raises the risk for stroke.
 Blood clots can travel from the right atrium to the left atrium and out to blood vessels of the body.
 If the clot blocks a blood vessel in the brain, it can cause a stroke.
 These clots can also damage other organs such as the heart or the kidneys.

 Everyone has a PFO at birth.
-It is a normal part of the circulation of a fetus.
-But, in most infants, this small hole naturally closes very soon after birth.
+It is a normal part of the circulation of a baby in the uterus.
+In most infants, this small hole naturally closes very soon after birth.
 But in some cases, it does not.
 Having a patent foramen as an adult or older child is not normal.
 But it occurs in a large number of people.
 It may be slightly more common in younger adults compared with older adults.
 But it occurs in people of all ages.
 The size of the PFO can vary somewhat.

 Before birth, a PFO is normal.
-In the fetus, blood high in oxygen travels from the right atrium, across the hole between the atria, and into the left atrium.
-From here, the blood higher in oxygen goes out to the lower left part of the heart and out to the rest of the body.
+In the unborn baby, blood high in oxygen travels from the right atrium, across the hole between the atria, and into the left atrium.
+From here, the blood higher in oxygen goes out to the lower left part of the heart.
+Then it goes out to the rest of the body.
 After birth, the blood high in oxygen is already in the left atrium.
 So it doesn’t need blood from the right atrium.
 That’s why the foramen ovale normally closes soon after birth.
 Healthcare providers don’t know what causes the hole to stay open (patent) in some people instead of closing up.

-Sometimes, PFO occurs along with other heart problems.
+Sometimes a PFO occurs along with other heart problems.
 One such condition is Ebstein anomaly.
-It’s when the valve between the upper and lower chambers on the right side of the heart doesn’t close properly.
-Blood can then flow backward.
+It’s when the valve between the upper and lower chambers on the right side of the heart doesn’t form correctly.

-Most of the time, PFO itself causes no symptoms.
-Sometimes symptoms do result from the complications of PFO, like stroke.
+Most of the time, a PFO itself causes no symptoms.
+Sometimes symptoms do result from the complications of a PFO, such as stroke.

 Your healthcare provider will ask about your past health and do a physical exam.
 He or she will also need tests to help make the diagnosis.
 These include:

-- Transthoracic echocardiography, done on the skin of the chest to see how blood is moving through the heart
+- Transthoracic echocardiography.
+This is done on the skin of the chest to see how blood is moving through the heart.

-- Transesophageal echocardiography to take ultrasound pictures taken from the esophagus
+- Transesophageal echocardiography.
+Ultrasound pictures are taken from the esophagus.

-- Multidetector CT, as an another way to view the PFO
+- Multidetector CT.
+This scan offers another way to see the PFO.

-- Cardiovascular MRI, as another way to see the PFO
+- Cardiovascular MRI.
+This imaging test also provides another way to see the PFO.

 Healthcare providers often pair these tests with a bubble study.
 In this test, the technician injects saline that has been shaken into a blood vessel.
-The resulting bubbles can be tracked through the heart with the above imaging tests.
+The bubbles that occur can then be tracked through the heart with the above imaging tests.

-Sometimes, a healthcare provider diagnoses a PFO based on tests that were needed to diagnose some other condition.
-Other times, the healthcare provider may be looking for a PFO.
+Sometimes a healthcare provider diagnoses a PFO based on tests that were needed to diagnose some other condition.
+Other times, the provider may be looking for a PFO.
 That might happen, for example, if he or she is looking for possible causes of a stroke.